 The faculty or staff member running or advising the program is in charge of making sure attendance is taken.
 Please print out and use the provided attendance form and return via email or campus mail to the ACE Coordinator for tracking.

 The College encourages interested students to plan and execute their own ACE programs.
 Students who team up with an appropriate faculty or staff member are welcome to submit their own events.
 The faculty or staff advising the student is still in charge of insuring that attendance is taken and should be present at the event.
-Attendance sheets should be emailed to Erin Briggeman at email@example.com or sent to her via campus mail for attendance tracking.
+Attendance sheets should be emailed to the ACE Coordinator at firstname.lastname@example.org or sent to her via campus mail for attendance tracking.

 All approved ACE events must be advertised and open to the entire student community.
 It is our mission to insure that all students have equal access to information regarding ACE events.
 Failure to adhere to this will result in ACE status being revoked for the event.

 Our mission is to work together as students, faculty, and staff to ensure that everyone on campus has ample opportunity to engage as a member of the school, the town, and the world at large.
 The ACE board ensures that the ACE program has clearly defined guidelines and communicates to the college community.
 We are driven by the idea that every individual has the power and the influence to affect society.
 By encouraging people to actively involve themselves in their social as well as academic education, the ACE program enables them to expand their worldview and prepare them for lives of contribution in the Simon's Rock tradition.

 The ACE Board facilitates communication and collaboration on ACE projects, continually refines the guidelines of the program, and assists members of their respective departments with the implementation of effective and accessible programming.